-Surveys are a window to the authentic preference, opinion, and attitude of your audience.
+Surveys are a window to your audience’s authentic preferences, opinions, and attitudes.
 If you know how to conduct a survey and analyze it correctly, it will provide invaluable insights into various areas of your business.
-There are different kinds of surveys you can use to understand the state of your business and identify ways to improve it.
+There are many types of surveys you can use to understand the state of your business and identify ways to improve it.
+In this article, we cover 13 different kinds of surveys you can use and the benefits of each of them.

 The three main areas you should be focusing on are your customers, output, and employees.
 After all, a business needs competent employees to provide high-quality products/services and satisfy its valued customers.
 Optimizing these three areas will ultimately lead to significant growth.

-In this article, we cover the different kinds of surveys you can use and the benefits of each of them.
-Once you decide what type you want to create you can head over to our user-friendly survey maker and start building.
+Once you decide what type of survey you want to create you can head over to our user-friendly survey maker and start building.
 Our extensive library of survey templates will give you some structure and help you get going.